 Setting up VS Code

-You can use your own extensions, keybindings and themes, while live collaborating with other people using CodeSandbox.
+This allows you to keep using your own extensions, keybindings and themes, while live collaborating with other people using CodeSandbox.

 - If needed, install Visual Studio Code (opens in a new tab) for Windows (7+), macOS (10.11 +), or Linux.